 The old village is peppered with quaint and cosy B&B’s and local fisherman’s cottages.
 You can even stay in the former police station which was built in the 1920’s and is now known as the Peeler’s Rest cottage.

 Exploring the rugged coastline and enjoy the dramatic clifftop views on one of the popular coastal trails.
 Wander along the Cleveland Way as it passes through the village of Staithes and head towards Skinningrove where you can discover the remnants of the alum mines which once made the village famous.
 Don’t be surprised if you come across some interesting wildlife along the cliff trails as it’s a great place for bird watching.

-Visitors to this small village will be astounded by how much history surrounds it.Visit Staithes lifeboat station on the North side of the river.
-The station is open to the public and chronicles the heroic actions of the local life boat crew.
-The beauty of the village has always lent itself to art and has a long history of well known painters, including a small group of twenty to thirty artists known as the "Staithes Group" or the "Northern Impressionists".
-The Staithes Gallery is housed in an elegant Georgian building on Staithes High Street and provides a showcase for the very best contemporary artwork inspired by Staithes and the surrounding area.
+Uncover the history of this picturesque fishing village by fishing the Staithes Lifeboat house where you can learn about the incredible fishing heritage and the heroic tales of the local life boat crew.
+The beauty of the village has always lent itself to art and has a long history of well-known painters, including a small group of twenty to thirty artists known as the "Staithes Group" or the "Northern Impressionists".
+Stop by The Staithes Gallery to browse the very best contemporary artwork inspired by Staithes and the surrounding area.

-Staithes Festival takes place over the weekend of 10/11 September, where scores of cottages and public buildings will again throw open their doors to the public as pop-up galleries for a selling exhibition of work by local and visiting artists.
-Visitors will be able to find their way around the delightful maze of lanes discovering the pop-up galleries and tea rooms along the way.
+Art lovers will delight at the annual Staithes Festival taking place on the 12th & 13th September 2020 where local galleries, cottages and public buildings open their doors to artists showcasing their work.
+Visitors will be able to find their way around the festival maze discovering the pop-up galleries and tea rooms along the way.